srbhklkrn/fluent-plugin-tkgi-metadata-parser/README.md

 ## Usage

-To parse log initially when it comes to Fluentd you need to apply syslog5424 parser in the example below uses [grok parser plugin](https://github.com/fluent/fluent-plugin-grok-parser) but feel free to use any other parser of your choice.
+To parse log initially when it comes to Fluentd you need to apply syslog5424 parser, example below uses [grok parser plugin](https://github.com/fluent/fluent-plugin-grok-parser) but feel free to use any other parser of your choice.

 ```conf
 <source>